-Is The National Anthem Protest Impacting You?
+Are Protests During The National Anthem Affecting You?
 Tell Us About It

 Thearon W. Henderson/Getty Images

-NPR's Morning Edition is interested in talking with people who may have been impacted by the conversation surrounding the national anthem protests happening around the National Football League.
+NPR's Morning Edition is interested in talking with people who may have been affected by the conversation around kneeling during the national anthem that's been happening around the National Football League.

-A producer may reach out to you to follow up on your response.
+A producer may contact you to follow up on your response.
 Share your thoughts with us below or here.

-Have you been impacted by the conversation around the national anthem protests?
+Have you been affected by the conversation around protests during the national anthem?
 Share your story with us.

 Powered by Screendoor.